 Family members of college students are essentially the backbone of the students’ success during their first year in college.
 Yes, the student is an adult now and is responsible for their own well-being, but it is still important to keep interest in their coursework and responsibilities.
 Try to remember important dates: vacation times, midterms, finals, registration dates, tuition payment deadlines, and any special events.
 Sometimes students need a little reminding until they get into the swing of things.

 Becoming familiar with resources offered by Florida Tech is also a great way to be supportive!
 Sometimes students forget about the huge variety of resources that are readily available to them so it does help to remind them of the awesome opportunities that await them! (i.e. tutoring services, career management services, campus services, student life services, etc.)

 If they don’t call every day, it’s okay!
 Student life on campus can be very busy and exciting.
 There often isn’t enough time in the day.
 Your son or daughter will be busy keeping up with classes and getting involved on campus.
 It’s perfectly fine to call, but set aside a mutual time that you can talk without disrupting their academics or prior commitments.
 This will also help instill independence, as well as responsible behavior.
 It will be difficult to decide when to intervene and when to let your student figure things out for themselves.
 Your student may just need an opportunity to vent and you can serve them well by listening, offering advice, and letting them handle the challenges themselves.

 The University's Part

-We work with students to make sure they get the best out of their education.
+We work with students to make sure they get the very best out of their education and experience at college.

-We care.
-We try to make sure that your child is safe, happy and healthy, physically, mentally, and academically.
+We genuinely care!
+We try to make sure that each student is safe, happy and healthy, both physically and mentally.